Benchmarking Cognitive Biases in Large Language Models as Evaluators: Human Preference Study

 This idea of weighing the top elements in the ranked outputs aligns with previous research, which claims RBO to be an effective metric for the agreement between ranked annotations with human rationals and automated evaluations, especially when greater importance is given to the top-ranked elements \citep{jorgensen-etal-2022-multilingual}.
 Given these considerations, which are highly relevant to our own study, we decided to use RBO as the metric for assessing agreement between human preferences and LLM evaluations.

 RBO is defined in Equation \ref{equation:rbo} and tailored to suit the specifics of our study.
-Here, \(H\) and \(L\) represent two ranked lists of shape $(1,15)$, corresponding to human preferences and LLM evaluations for each instruction set, respectively.
-The maximum depth for \(H\) and \(L\) is set at 15, and \(p\) is a tunable parameter that determines the degree of top-weightedness in the final RBO calculation.
-To obtain an average RBO score across all 50 instruction sets, we sum the individual RBO values between \(H\) and \(L\) and then divide by 50.
+Here, \(H\) and \(L\) represent two ranked lists of shape $(1,13)$, corresponding to human preferences and LLM evaluations for each instruction set, respectively.
+The maximum depth for \(H\) and \(L\) is set at 13, and \(p\) is a tunable parameter that determines the degree of top-weightedness in the final RBO calculation.
+To obtain an average RBO score across all 50 instructions, we sum the individual RBO values between \(H\) and \(L\) and then divide by 50.

 Following the work of \citet{webber2010similarity}, we set the value of $p$ so that approximately 86\% of the weight is concentrated on the first $d$ ranks, where $d=5$ in our case.
 The weight distribution over these top $d$ ranks can be determined using Equation \ref{equation:rbo-p}.
+This means that the value of Equation (2) given $d=5$ should be 0.86.
 In our experimental setup, we found that $p$ was approximately 0.8.